 - names, contact information, and statements of the witnesses

 - copies of the accident report

 - names and badge numbers of the responding officers

 - copies of medical records, prescriptions, bills, and other documentation related to your treatment

 - photos of your injuries, the scene of the accident, and property damage to the vehicles involved

 - plate numbers make, model, and year of the vehicles involved

 High Settlements For Accident Victim

 You may not collect all of this essential information at the scene of the accident, especially if you were taken to the emergency room for treatment.
-Also, it will be difficult to devote your attention to investigating the accident if you are still recovering.
+It will also be difficult to devote your attention to investigating the accident if you are still recovering.
 An Alpharetta auto accident attorney at Singleton Law Firm, LLC can help you investigate your accident.
 So you can focus on recovering.

-If you are looking for a reliable and dedicated auto accident attorney, contact Singleton Law Firm, LLC, Alpharetta, Georgia.
+If you are looking for a reliable and dedicated auto accident attorney, contact Singleton Law Firm, LLC, Alpharetta, GA.
 Call us today at (770) 889 6010 or fill out our contact form.